micmejia/bible-dump/NKJV/Proverbs/Prov 3.md

 For the Lord will be your confidence, And will keep your foot from being caught.

 ###### 27
-Do not withhold good from [^f]those to whom it is due, When it is in the power of your hand to do _so._
+Do not withhold good from those to whom it is due, When it is in the power of your hand to do _so._

 ###### 28
 Do not say to your neighbor, "Go, and come back, And tomorrow I will give _it,_" When you have it with you.